-One thing you DON’T want to do with your business’s website and social media is to operate them without cohesive branding and a comprehensive strategy that links the two.
+One thing you DON’T want to do with your business’s website and social media is to operate them without cohesive branding and a comprehensive digital branding strategy that links the two.

 A core feature of our Digital Brand Design packages is that they address your business website AND your social media strategy and content.
 Your website and social media should always work together with the ultimate goal of bringing visitors from social media to your website.